Nozzle-Software/nozzle-waspsrc/readme.md

 *** More support of different operating systems will come soon! ***

 ## Install pak files
-install the pak0.pak file from Internet Archive ([here](https://archive.org/download/quake-shareware-pak/PAK0.PAK)), and put it in the `nozzle` folder. (the file had to be removed due to copyright 💾, and don't forget to rename the file name into lowercase!)
+install the pak0.pak file from Internet Archive ([here](https://archive.org/download/quake-shareware-pak/PAK0.PAK)), and put it in the `nozzle` folder. (the file had to be removed due to copyright 💾.
+And don't forget to rename the file name into lowercase!)

 ## Main Installation
 for installation, go to the WaspSrc directory (`./nozzle-waspsrc/WaspSrc`) and run `make wasp | all | (leave empty)`, then execute `./WaspSrc <arguments>`